besarthoxhaj/next-graphql-api/README.md

 You will need a GraphQL API token from the config-vars.
 Once you have it, you can explore the available GraphQL schema in the [playground](http://next-graphql-api.ft.com/playground), which uses GraphQL's introspection capabilities to suggest possible queries.
+Enabling mock data is achieved by sending a header `FT-Graphql-Mock-Data: true`

 For an example of running a query, see the [next-front-page](http://github.com/Financial-Times/next-front-page) – it's a simple HTTP POST request returning a JSON of the same shape of the query.